FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

 .. tip::

-   All PypeIt command-line scripts (*e.g.*, ``pypeit_setup``) have online help available using the ``-h`` option.
+   All PypeIt command-line scripts (*e.g.*, ``pypeit_setup``) will display script usage by calling the script with the ``-h`` option.

 Running PypeIt on a set of data is controlled by a :ref:`pypeit_file` that details what the software should do to each file along the way to producing reduced and calibrated data.
-The package provides a script ``pypeit_setup`` that reads through the FITS headers in the raw directory to generate the reduction file (and directory tree) based on what it finds.
 PypeIt determines unique instrument configurations, and sorts data in preparation for the data reduction.

+The package provides two setup methods (:ref:`automated <pypeit_setup>` and GUI) -- both available through the ``pypeit_setup`` script -- that read through the FITS headers in the raw directory to generate the Reduction File (and directory tree) based on what it finds.
+The Setup GUI (call using ``pypeit_setup -G``) provides the ability to interactively produce a PypeIt Reduction File, which is very helpful for first-time users.

 For DeVeny data, instrument configurations are defined by unique combinations of the grating (FITS keyword ``GRATING``), grating tilt angle (``GRANGLE``),